 Other Asian chicken recipes

-Learn how to make salt and chilli chicken and never order Chinese takeaway again!
+Learn how to make salt and pepper chicken and never order Chinese takeaway again!
 Read about the possible variations and how to serve this chilli chicken.

 - 500g (1lb) chicken breasts, cut into thin strips